vntero/temperature-monitoring-pub/apps/subscriber/README.md

 # temperature-monitoring-pub
-Monitoring of temperate in two cities.
-The objective is to develop an app capable of getting and processing temperature data for 2 distinct cities.
-Data must be persisted.
+This project involves monitoring temperatures in two cities with the objective of developing an app capable of retrieving and processing temperature data for distinct cities with the help of a message broker(mosquitto).
+The data obtained must be persisted.

 - Version: 1.0